Neurological Mechanisms of Sleep

 - REM Sleep: Finally, you reach the final stage of sleep: rapid eye movement sleep (REM sleep).
 Your brain is the most active that it will be as you sleep.
 According to the National Institutes of Health, most of your dreams will occur now as your body is temporarily paralyzed.
 This sleep stage is pivotal for your memory and learning potential.

 This cycle will take around 90 minutes.
-After you complete your first cycle, it will start over again.
+After you complete your first full sleep cycle, it will start over again.

 The Brain Benefits of Sleep